Inverse Mean Curvature Flow of Rotationally Symmetric Hypersurfaces: Non-Cylindrical Spacetime Domains

 (Resp. $\inf_{U} f \geq \inf_{\tilde{\partial}_{P} U} f$ for a positive minimum). \end{theorem}

-The additional assumption on domain geometry that a sequence from $U$ approaches each point in $\partial_{P} U \setminus \tilde{\partial}_{P} U$ from below in time is needed because of the time asymmetry of parabolic equations.
-We include the proof in the appendix, inspired by a similar argument for the Volume Preserving Mean Curvature Flow in \cite{maria3}.
+The condition that a sequence from $U$ approaches each point in $\partial_{P} U \setminus \tilde{\partial}_{P} U$ from below in time is not included in \cite{head2019singularity} and \cite{maria3}, but it seems to be necessary for the second part of the statement due to the time asymmetry of parabolic equations.
+For this reason, we prove \thref{noncyl} with the domain geometry assumption in mind in Appendix A.1.

-Not all of the domains \eqref{domain1}-\eqref{domain3} meet this extra requirement, but we claim that the domain $L$ does.
-Roughly speaking, we must show that local maxima of the height $u$ cannot form at interior points of the evolving cap to establish this.
-As a starting point to demonstrate this rigorously, we investigate the critical points of the generating graph $y_{t}$ of $N_{t}$.
-In particular, parabolic theory allows us to show that the number of critical points of $y_{t}$ is finite for $t>0$.